|

 Keep in mind that just because a microphone is ranked lower on the list, that doesn’t necessarily mean it’s bad.
 It just means that I would consider it behind the others.

-Originally I thought about ranking them in terms of value (Overall accessories, etc.) first and sound second, but after hearing how much better one of these mics sounded vs. the rest, I decided to rank them in terms of sound first.
+Originally, I thought about ranking them in terms of value (Overall accessories, etc.) first and sound second, but after hearing how much better one of these mics sounded vs. the rest, I decided to rank them in terms of sound first.

 That said, I will provide samples of each mic for your listening discernment so you can formulate your own opinion!